playvolutionHQ Logo

 Administrative Controls

-Finally, administrative controls that guide the way jobs are preformed can help reduce the harm of potential hazards.
+Finally, administrative controls that guide how jobs are performed can help reduce the harm of potential hazards.
 Program policies and procedures that require all visiting kittens to have their shots and be in good health, for example.
 Thoughtful and healthy policies and procedures can do a lot to reduce hazards.

-Adults in early learning settings must work hard to mitigate potential harm while maintaining an environment that supports developmentally appropriate risk taking.
-The five mitigation strategies outlined above can be very useful tools in this effort.
+Adults in early learning settings must work hard to mitigate potential harm while maintaining an environment that supports developmentally appropriate risk-taking.
+The five mitigation strategies outlined above can be useful in this effort.

 Contribute content to Playvolution HQ